KasunDA/openstack-user-monitoring-app/README.md

 Run app.js using: `npm start`

-Type commands on the terminal to get recommendations. :)
+Type commands on the terminal to get recommendations at http://0.0.0.0:8080/search :)

 ## Contributing